by Joe Jamieson

 TRAVEL

-We might as well talk a bit more about the hospital seeing as we’re on the topic.
-You will have had your city orientation and then your hospital orientation before you started your placement.
+We might as well talk more about the hospital, seeing we’re on the topic.
+You will have had your city orientation and hospital orientation before starting your placement.
 What was it like when you first walked into the hospital?

 When we went to the hospital, one of the first things we noticed was that there weren’t many ambulances.
 People just drove there in their cars or arrived in taxis, even if it was an emergency.

-Then, when we walked in it was so big and vast.
-There were so many floors and there was hustle and bustle everywhere.
+Then, when we walked in, it was so big and vast.
+There were so many floors, and hustle and bustle were everywhere.
 It was a bit chaotic but totally expected.
 Before I travelled, Work the World gave me a good idea of what it would be like.
-And, coming from an Indian background, I thought it would be similar to how things are in India, which it was.
+Coming from an Indian background, I thought it would be similar to how things are in India, which it was.
 So, it wasn’t too much of a shock to the system.

-But even so, seeing it for the first time and realising it was where I was going to be for the next couple of weeks was a ‘wow’ moment.
+But even so, seeing it for the first time and realising it was where I would be for the next couple of weeks was a ‘wow’ moment.

 Then I remember we went to the dental ward and met the MaxFax surgeon.
-We couldn’t believe we got to meet the consultant straight away.
+We couldn’t believe we had the opportunity to meet the consultant immediately.

 That was a great start because he was the person who looked over the whole unit.
-Everyone was so friendly — all the dentists and all the supporting staff were really nice.
+Everyone was so friendly—all the dentists and supporting staff were lovely.

 Pokhara